-- Alternative Formats: Providing examinations on audio-tape, in Braille or large print, or with a reader is appropriate for students with visual or reading impairments.
+Alternative Formats: Providing examinations in audio format, in Braille or large print, or with a reader is appropriate for students with visual or reading impairments.

 - Change in Date of Test: This accommodation may be appropriate for students whose disabilities fluctuate (e.g., depression, diabetes, chronic illness).
 Such students may request a reasonable postponement provided they make timely notice of their request and the request relates to active symptoms of their disability.

 All syllabi must include a statement directing students who wish to request accommodations based on a disability to the Office for Disability Services.

 The following statement is a recommended example:

 Lincoln College is committed to providing all students equal access to learning opportunities at the College.
 The Office for Disability Services (106B) works with students to identify and implement appropriate accommodations.
 Students who wish to request accommodations based on a documented disability should contact the Office for Disability Services (ODS) in Office 106B.

 A student’s specific diagnosis and documentation are confidential, and you may not require the student or ODS to share that information with you.
 Please maintain confidentiality by not discussing a student’s disability except with staff or faculty directly involved in providing services or accommodations.